Bethieieio/CakesCookiesCrumbles/README.md

 - The ablity to comment on other peoples recipes.
 (Logged in User).
 - To be able to view all of another users recipes on the same page.
-- To filter recipes on the homepage by number of favourites and rating.
+- To filter recipes on the homepage by number of favourites and rating score.
 - To have more images on one recipe.
 - To have different categories such as vegan, gluten free, nut free etc and to have these as filters too.